Jerry Greenfield

 Greenfield grew up on Long Island.
 He attended Oberlin College, where he was a National Merit Scholar and followed a pre-med curriculum before graduating in 1973.
 He applied unsuccessfully for medical school before deciding to go into business with Ben Cohen, a childhood friend.

 After taking a course in ice-cream making from Penn State, Greenfield and Cohen opened their first ice cream store in downtown Burlington, Vermont.
-The company, which sold to the British-Dutch corporation Unilever in 2000 has since opened almost 200 franchised shops and reports earnings of $237 million annually.
+The company, which was sold to British-Dutch corporation Unilever in 2000, has since opened almost 200 franchised shops and reports earnings of $237 million annually.

-Personal life and education
+Early life

-Jerry Greenfield grew up on Long Island, to a family of Jewish roots.
+Jerry Greenfield grew up on Long Island, in a family of Jewish roots.
 He attended Merrick Avenue Junior High School, where he met Ben Cohen in 1963.
 Greenfield and Cohen both attended Calhoun High School and remained friends until they both graduated and left Long Island to attend college.